samiengmanng/samiengmanng.github.io/Teaching.md

 ---

 ### Research Assistant
-- 2021: I worked as a research assistant for Associate Professor Timothy Kam and Associate Professor Junsang Lee funded by their Australian Research Council Discovery Project (DP180103680), **Monetary Policy, Redistribution and Endogenous Asset Market Incompleteness**.
+- 2021: I worked as a research assistant for Associate Professor Timothy Kam and Associate Professor Junsang Lee.
+  * Funded by their Australian Research Council Discovery Project (DP180103680), **Monetary Policy, Redistribution and Endogenous Asset Market Incompleteness**.